 Dr. Zhiyong Yang

-Dr. Yang serves on the editorial review board of the Journal of Business Research and has served as a reviewer for a number of journals and conferences including the Journal of Marketing, Journal of Consumer Research, Journal of Management Information Systems, Journal of the Academy of Marketing Science, Journal of Retailing, European Journal of Marketing, Journal of Cross-Cultural Psychology, Consciousness and Cognition, and the ACR, AMA, SMA, ICIS conferences.
+Dr. Yang serves on the editorial review boards of the Journal of Business Research and the Journal of Consumer Marketing,and has served as a reviewer for a number of journals and conferences including the Journal of Marketing, Journal of Consumer Research, Journal of Management Information Systems, Journal of the Academy of Marketing Science, Journal of Retailing, European Journal of Marketing, Journal of Cross-Cultural Psychology, Consciousness and Cognition, , and the ACR, AMA, SMA, ICIS conferences.
 He also serves as a reviewer for the Social Sciences and Humanities Research Council of Canada (SSHRC) to evaluate its research fund applications.

 At UTA, Dr. Yang primarily teaches Consumer Behavior at the undergraduate, graduate (MSMR and MBA), and doctoral levels.